Reeves all but confirms backing for third Heathrow runway

 Collective ministerial responsibility is a Westminster convention which means that all members of Cabinet must publicly support Government decisions even if they do not privately agree with them.

+Paul McGuinness, chairman of the No 3rd Runway Coalition group, said: “If, as is now expected, the Chancellor announces the go ahead for Gatwick’s and Luton’s expansions this week, then perhaps her supportive words about Heathrow are not as significant as some may think.

+“Expansions at other London airports undermine the case for Heathrow’s uniquely complicated and costly third runway, making it an even riskier, if not un-investable proposition.”

-The Chancellor is expected to use a speech next week to endorse proposals for a third runway at the west London airport, as well as expansion at Gatwick and Luton airports.
+The Chancellor is expected to use a speech on Wednesday to endorse proposals for a third runway at the west London airport, as well as expansion at Gatwick and Luton airports.

 She has faced a bruising start to 2025, with government borrowing costs and the value of the pound buffeted by market turbulence, weak growth figures and concerns among business leaders about the year ahead.